VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 benefit from using the CQRS pattern.
 You should only use the pattern when you can identify clear business benefits from so doing.

-> Most people using CQRS (and Event Sourcing too) shouldn't have done
+> "Most people using CQRS (and Event Sourcing too) shouldn't have done
-> so.
+> so."
 > Udi Dahan: [When to avoid CQRS][dahanavoid]

+> "It's important to note though, that these are things you can do, not
+> necessarily things you should do.
+Separating the read and write models
+> can be quite costly."
+> Greg Young: [CQRS and CAP Theorem][cqrscap]

 # Summary